alexarne/Lookback-FACEIT/README.md

 Type 2 usernames and click "Search" to view the 2 user's most recent mutual matches.
 At the bottom, click "Load More" to view older mutual matches, if there are any.

+The usernames are not case sensitive but if two or more users exist with the same letters, it will prioritize a true match if it exists, orsettle for the first matching user if a true match does not exist.

 ## Use Case

 FACEIT is a competitive esports platform which offers third-party matchmaking services for a multitude of online games (such as Counter-Strike: Global Offensive and League of Legends), where the matches are stored on FACEIT's own databases.
 Those matches can be viewed as part of a match history, but that match history has limited functionality in terms of searching and filtering matches, making it difficult to find specific matches.
 One common problem is when users want to see the matches where they played with a particular user.
 This functionality does currently not exist in third-party applications, even though FACEIT's own API offers the tools for such functionality.